 Not all the time and in all ways.
 I’m still somewhat impatient – I want to be able to do all the stuff I can do in theory, to the music, in a milonga, and I want it now!
 I still watch experienced dancers in a milonga and have no idea what it is they are doing.
 I still get annoyed when I could do something last week and then struggle to do it this week.

 But I’m encouraged by the developing sense I’m getting of one thing leading to another.
 I’m encouraged by the assessments of my teachers.
-I’m encouraged when I learn something in a lesson and it then works with Steph, even if it’s a version she didn’t (consciously) know about.
-And that 42-week countdown to our trip to Buenos Aires – the point by which I want followers to feel like I’m a good beginner and an enjoyable dance partner – feels like a reasonable one.
+I’m encouraged when I learn something in a lesson and it then works with a follower who wasn’t there.
+And that 42-week countdown to my trip to Buenos Aires – the point by which I want followers to feel like I’m a good beginner and an enjoyable dance partner – feels like a reasonable one.